Are You Trying to Fix Your Health on the Internet?

-A friend recommends you to consider Ayurveda for your stress or maybe a health concern.
-Immediately you do a google search.
+A friend recommends you consider Ayurveda for your stress or maybe a health concern.
+Immediately you do a Google search.
 There’s a lot out there, you read some articles, maybe take a dosha quiz, hop from website to website.
 Your enthusiasm grows, there might really be something for you in Ayurveda.

 No harm done, right?
 Well….maybe.